-Care should be taken when siting a soakaway to avoid obstructing existing services.
+► Care should be taken when siting a soak-away to avoid obstructing existing services.

-Cont Continued - Key to condensate illustrations
+Contin ued - Key to condensate illustrations

 8 PVCu strap on fitting

 9 100mm Ø minimum plastic pipe

 10 Drainage holes

 11 Limestone chippings

 12 Bottom of sealed tube

 13 Insulate and increase pipe size

 14 Pipe work transition

 15 External air break

 16 Air gap

 17 External rain water pipe into foul water

 18 43mm 90° male/female bend

-Condensate trap of 75mm already

-incorporated into the boiler
+Condensate trap of 75mm already incorporated into the boiler

-If no other discharge method is possible then the use of an externally run condensate drainage pipe terminating at a suitable foul water discharge point, or purposedesigned soak away, may be considered.
+If no other discharge method is possible then the use of an externally run condensate drainage pipe terminating at a suitable foul water discharge point, or purpose-designed soak away, may be considered.
 If this method is chosen then the following measures should be adopted:

-- ► The external run be kept as short as possible and not exceed three metres. - ▶ The pipe should be run internally as far as possible before going externally and the pipe diameter should be increased to 32mm before it passes through the wall to the exterior.
-The pipe should be insulated using suitable waterproof and weather resistant insulation. - ► The external pipe should take the shortest and least exposed route to the discharge point, and should "fall" as steeply as possible away from the boiler, with no horizontal runs in which condensate might stand. - ► The use of fittings, elbows etc. should be kept to a minimum and any internal "burrs" on cut pipe work should be removed so that the internal pipe section is as smooth as possible.
+- ▶ Use a CondenseSure siphon to help prevent the condensate freezing. - ► The external run be kept as short as possible and not exceed 3 metres. - ► The pipe should be run internally as far as possible before going externally and the pipe diameter should be increased to 32mm before it passes through the wall to the exterior.
+The pipe should be insulated using suitable waterproof and weather resistant insulation, if not using a CondenseSure siphon.

+- ➤ The external pipe should take the shortest and least exposed route to the discharge point, and should "fall" as steeply as possible away from the boiler, with no horizontal runs in which condensate might stand. - ► The use of fittings, elbows etc. should be kept to a minimum and any internal "burrs" on cut pipe work should be removed so that the internal pipe section is as smooth as possible.